ChrisZie/HugoSymphony/content/service/_index.md

     graph: 1
     data: 6.9 Billion
     bar: 2
-    question2: hours were put in by volunteers from just the USA last year alone?
+    question2: hours were put in by volunteers from just the USA **last year alone**?
     answer: 'How many did you get?<br>
     Volunteers are so critical because they not only freely offer their skills and time, but also their donations and marketing.<br><br>
     We design volunteer programs that attract, train, coordinate, and, best of all, keep volunteers coming back.'